mariehposa/mariehposa/README.md

 </p>
 A software engineer passionate about front-end development💕.

--  :computer: **I'm open to software engineering jobs, remotely and willing to relocate to EMEA.**
+-  :computer: **I'm open to remote software engineering jobs, and willing to relocate to any country in EMEA.**
-- 🌱 I’m currently exploring azure, aws, data structures and algorithm.
+- 🌱 I’m currently exploring Azure and AWS, while having a bit of fun with data structures and algorithms with Python.
-- :bulb: I'm interested in all things web: frontend development, backend development and cloud engineering
+- :bulb: I'm interested in all things web: frontend, backend and everything in between (just kidding, I meant cloud engineering).
 - 😄 Pronouns: she/her :girl:

 ## My Skills